When can kids take off their masks in school? Here's what some experts say

 When?
 Jan.
 1, 2022

 On Nov.
-9, Wolf announced the statewide K-12 mask mandate will lift on Jan.
+9, Wolf, a Democrat, announced the statewide K-12 mask mandate will lift on Jan.
 1. He's not tying it to any requirements around student vaccination but is leaving the decision to local jurisdictions.

 Incoming New York City Mayor Eric Adams: